trint-it/coding-exercises/README.md

 Inspired to work for Trint? [**Apply now**](https://trint.com/jobs/)

 ## What is it?
 The pairing exercise is one of the stages in our interview process.
-It is a 60-90 minute exercise where you and two Trint engineers work toghether writing code to solve a problem.
+It is a 60-90 minute exercise where you and two Trint engineers work together writing code to solve a problem.

 Similar to when you pair with a colleague, there will be a driver and a navigator.
 The driver will be the one at the keyboard, whilst the navigator will be making suggestions and asking questions.